Chugach Census Area, Alaska: Politics

-Chugach Census Area is a Republican stronghold, having backed Donald Trump in both 2020 and 2024, the only two elections it has voted in since its creation.
+Chugach Census Area is Republican leaning, having backed Donald Trump in both 2020 and 2024, the only two elections it has voted in since its creation.
 Thus, this is one of six counties or county equivalents that have voted Republican for president in every election since they came into existence.
 (Note: Along with Leslie County, Kentucky (since 1880); Doniphan County, Kansas (since 1864); Poquoson, Virginia (since 1976); Colonial Heights, Virginia (since 1952); and Copper River Census Area, Alaska (since 2020).)
+However, unlike the Copper River Census Area, it has voted for Democrats in other federal elections, backing Mary Peltola in the 2022 special and regular U.S. House of Representatives election.